Rod is an Art teacher at Reynolds. You've probably seen his work for sale at the annual RoCA Art Auction.

 Katie Sullivan teaches Fine Arts at Reynolds High School in Troutdale, Oregon.
 She is also the founder and coordinator for RoCA, the Reynolds Gallery of Contemporary Art, which operates out of the high school.

-Katie was born in New York, and went to study art for her undergrad at Lewis and Clark College and Portland State University.
+Katie grew up in New Jersey and went to study art for her undergrad at Lewis and Clark College and Portland State University.
 She earned her Masters in Teaching in Art Education at Lewis and Clark College in 2002.

 She is also an artist and mom, living in Portland Oregon.
 You've seen her work at the annual RoCA Art Auction.
-She has been active in the Metro Mural community in Portland, and worked with youth to orchestrate large scale productions such as "Life of Sunflower" on North Albina Avenue.
+She has been active in the Metro Mural community in Portland, and worked with youth on large scale productions such as "Life of Sunflower" on Albina Avenue.